alphagov/govuk-developer-docs/source/kubernetes/manage-app/set-env-var/index.html.md

     k delete secret foo-app-api-key
     ```

-3. Do a rolling restart of the affected app:
+3. Do a rolling restart of the affected app and any worker processes

+    Restart the app:

     ```sh
     k rollout restart deploy/foo-app
+    k rollout status !$
+    ```

+    If the app has worker processes:

+    ```sh
+    k rollout restart deploy/foo-app-worker
     k rollout status !$
     ```